ADACS-Australia/HWSA-2022/_episodes/01-Introduction.md

 ---
-title: "Introduction"
+title: "Introduction and setup"
-teaching: 10
+teaching: 15
-exercises: 5
+exercises: 15
 questions:
 - "What will we be learning?"
 - "How will we be learning?"